 Its a fantastic story in its own right.
 They produced the guitar using such methods as a drill to act as a lathe!
 His Dad wound the pickups and switching system!
 I didn’t want to get involved in making the pickups both because of time and would they be any good?
 I could spend a lot of time making the guitar only for a rubbish sound!
 So I purchased the 3 pickups and quite a bit of hardware.

 The book can be bought in many places.
-The one below links to an eBay sale.
+The one below links to Amazon UK sale.

 Photo’s of the Tremolo in the making as per the original Brian May red Special.
 If you know of any sources for the motorbike springs to be used to balance the tremolo please email me.
 Many thanks.

 When writing up this article I checked the link for the shop the parts were purchased from and saw the video below under their blog.
 I thought it useful to also add it here as it gives a good explanation of the switches and their purpose.
 Also it shows the tremolo used.
 When I bought the pickups I also bought a tremolo and when starting the build proper it was obvious it was wrong and wouldn’t fit.
 It was completely different.
 So I thought it must be the wrong one I ordered (another disadvantage of no guitar knowledge) and therefore started the tremolo I show on this article.

 You can therefore understand my surprise when the video below shows a large black panel on the rear of the guitar.
 On close inspection I see that its to accommodate the very same tremolo purchased!
 It is being sold to those building the red special, but I still think that the ‘original’ design is the one to go for.
 I don’t really like the big ball panel and also won’t it affect sound?
 The answer is a no. When he plays popular clips it sounds to me(!) like it right.
 The idea as it were is cast.
 Were going old school!

 Its not all metal work.
 A couple of pictures showing that at least a start on the woodwork is underway.